Ahmed-Deyaa/API-Playground/README.md

-# API-Playground Configuration
+# API-Playground Configuration,
-Best Buy Api-playground must be run first on local machine Java version 11
+Best Buy Api-playground must be run first on local machine, Java version 11,
-Any Java IDE(Eclipse, IntelliJor JnetBeans)
+Any Java IDE(Eclipse, IntelliJor JnetBeans),
-Maven Project
+Maven Project ,
-All dependencies are in pom.xml
+All dependencies are in pom.xml,